-After isolating the different strains on the Mueller Hinton agar solid medium we sampled with the aid of a platinum loop a colony which was dissolved in 5 mL of 1% DMSO in a sterile tube.
-The tube is carried in the 37C incubator for 2 hours in order to obtain 106 Colon Formation Units per milliliter (CFU / mL) (equal density scale 2 of MC Farland) from which the germs will be removed for carrying out the test.
+After having isolated the different strains on the solid Mueller Hinton agar medium, a platinum loop made it possible to sample a colony which was dissolved in 5 ml of 1% DMSO in a sterile tube.
+The tube is carried in the 37°C incubator for 2 hours in order to obtain 106 Colon Formation Units per milliliter (CFU/ml) (equal density scale 2 of MC Farland) from which the germs will be removed for carrying out the test.